 3. Free tango lessons in Belgrano

 The hip-swinging, foot-stamping tango is by far one of Argentina’s best exports.
 A visit to Buenos Aires would not be complete without trying your hand at this passionate dance.
-Although don’t feel like you have to break the bank on expensive lessons or commit to a pricey dinner and show package.
+But you must be thinking there’s no way this is one of the free things you can do in Buenos Aires, it must cost money, right?
+Wrong!
+You don’t have to break the bank on expensive lessons or commit to a pricey dinner and show package.